A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Methodology

 \subsection{Computational Implementation}

-The computational mesh employed a uniform base grid size of \SI{2.5}{\milli\meter} with adaptive mesh refinement (AMR) down to \SI{0.1}{\milli\meter} in regions with higher gradients, especially those close to the fuel injector, flame zones, and recirculation zones.
+The computational mesh employed a uniform base grid size of \SI{3.5}{\milli\meter} with (AMR) down to \SI{0.4375}{\milli\meter} in regions with higher gradients, especially those close to the fuel injector, flame zones, and recirculation zones.
 Using AMR, the mesh is dynamically refined or coarsened based on temperature gradients, velocity magnitude, and species concentration gradients to maintain adequate resolution of important spatial features with enhanced computational efficiency.
 The final mesh contained approximately 3.2 million cells after refinement, with enhanced resolution in regions of high scalar dissipation and turbulent mixing.

 The reactor network equations were solved using the Cantera chemical kinetics library (v2.6.0) \cite{cantera2022}, coupled with a HyChem mechanism for Jet-A fuel combustion \cite{wang2018hychem1,xu2018hychem2}.
 The HyChem mechanism consists of 119 species and 841 reactions, with a seven-reaction fuel pyrolysis submodel combined with the USC Mech II mechanism (consisting of 111 species and 784 reactions) \cite{wang2007uscmech}.
 This physics-based approach decouples fuel pyrolysis from the oxidation of pyrolysis products: fuel decomposition is represented by experimentally constrained lumped reactions that yield key intermediates (primarily ethylene, methane, propene, butenes, benzene, and toluene), which are subsequently oxidized using detailed USC Mech II kinetics.
+This mechanism was selected because it offers an effective balance between chemical fidelity and computational tractability for the present reactor-network application.
+In particular, accurate \ce{{NO\textsubscript{x}}} prediction requires resolving thermal, prompt, and \ce{N2O}-intermediate pathways, all of which depend on detailed oxidation chemistry that the HyChem framework captures reliably.